lmorchard/blog.decafbad.com/_posts/2004-05-25-i-was-a-pre-teen-transactor-author-wannabe-and-still-am.markdown

 ---
-wordpress_id: 526
+comments_archived: true
+date: '2004-05-25T01:03:57-04:00'
+excerpt: I've always wanted to be the kind of hacker who did clever things
+    and wrote about them for other kids like me to read and try.
 layout: post
 title: I was a pre-teen Transactor author wannabe (and still am!)
-excerpt: I've always wanted to be the kind of hacker who did clever things and wrote about them for other kids like me to read and try.
-date: "2004-05-25T01:03:57-04:00"
+wordpress_id: 526
 wordpress_slug: i-was-a-pre-teen-transactor-author-wannabe-and-still-am
 wordpress_url: http://www.decafbad.com/blog/?p=526
 ---